 Rechargeable Li-ion batteries can swell for various reasons such as age, number of charge cycles, or exposure to high heat.
-For more information about how to improve the performance and lifespan of the laptop battery and to minimize the possibility of occurrence of the issue, search Dell laptop battery at [Dell Support Site](#).
+For more information about how to improve the performance and lifespan of the laptop battery and to minimize the possibility of occurrence of the issue, search Dell laptop battery in the Knowledge Base Resource at [Dell Support Site](#).